realmagicgreen/magicgreen11ty/src/content/articles/2018-06-06-plastic-roads.md

 ---
-name: Plastic roads
+title: Plastic roads
-subtitle: Indonesia uses plastic and rubber tires waste for road asphalt.
+subtitle: Indonesia tried plastic and rubber tires waste for road asphalt.
 A clever way to reduce plastic pollution.
-description: Indonesia began to use plastic and rubber tires waste or a mixture of both for the asphalt material of the highway.
-The Research and Development Agency at the Ministry of Public Works and People's Housing of Indonesia uses plastic waste as a road asphalt material.
+description: "The Ministry of Public Works and People's Housing Indonesia began testing a mix of plastic and rubber tires waste in the asphalt mix."
+date: 2018-06-06
+published: true
 category: solutions
-tags: Bali Indonesia plastic social-responsibility recycle waste
-image: /assets/p/posts/solutions/plastic-roads/plastic-roads.jpg
+tags: [article, Bali, Indonesia, plastic, social-responsibility, recycle, waste]
+cover_image: ./images/solutions/plastic-roads/plastic-roads.jpg
 show_in_home_slideshow: # use 'true' to have it displayed in home slideshow
 home_slideshow_caption: # lowercase, max 12 digits, including spaces
 flag: # new or other...